gangdong/gangdong.github.io/_posts/2015-04-11-Android-read-property.markdown

 sidebar: true
 about: true
 author: david.dong
-description: This article presents a effective way to achieve system property in the Android APP development.
+description: This article presents an effective way to achieve system property in the Android APP development.
 Which uses the Java reflect mechanism to access the method of class Systemproperties.
 keywords: Android APP, Systemproperties
 ---
-Recently I need to read system property in my Android apk development.
+Recently I need to read system property in my Android app development.
 I checked the Android documents and found that Android has a `Systemproperties` class to handle this kind of requirement.
-However `Systemproperties` class isn't a public class of SDK, which means it is invisible to the apk developer.
-My understanding is that google wants this class to be used for Android source developer rather than application developer.
+However, `Systemproperties` class isn't a public class of SDK, which means it is invisible to the app developer.
+My understanding is that Google wants this class to be used for Android source developers rather than application developers.

 If I use this class as a source developer, I have to raise my program with root permission and re-build the whole system.

-So I applied a trick way to access the `Systemproperties` method with the help of Java reflect mechanism.
+So I applied a trick way to access the `Systemproperties` method with the help of the Java reflect mechanism.

 I studied the source code of [SystemProperties.java](https://www.androidos.net.cn/android/9.0.0_r8/xref/frameworks/base/core/java/android/os/SystemProperties.java) and found the methods it implemented.